Connor Swindells

 Connor Ryan Swindells (born 19 September 1996) is an English actor and model.
-He gained prominence through his role as Adam Groff in the Netflix comedy-drama Sex Education (2019–2023).
-He has since starred in the BBC One war drama SAS: Rogue Heroes (2022–present).
-His films include The Vanishing (2018), Emma (2020), Barbarians (2021), and Barbie (2023).
+Starting his career in 2015, he made his film debut in 2018 and gained recognition for his role as Adam Groff in the Netflix comedy drama series Sex Education (2019–2023).
+He next starred in the BBC One war drama SAS: Rogue Heroes (2022–present), and in the films Emma (2020), Barbarians (2021), Barbie (2023), and Jingle Bell Heist (2025).

 Early life and education

-Connor Ryan Swindells was born in Lewes, East Sussex, the youngest of four sons to parents Ian and Phoebe.
+Connor Ryan Swindells was born in Lewes, East Sussex, the youngest of four boys for parents Ian and Phoebe.
 His mother, of Romani descent, died of bowel cancer when Swindells was seven years old, which he has said he is still processing.
 After her death, he and his father went to live with Swindells' paternal grandparents in West Chiltington until moving out to Billingshurst, both in the Horsham District of West Sussex.

 Swindells attended Rydon Community College and Steyning Grammar School.
 He dropped out of college at age 17.